epictris/splints/README.md

 [PyPI Package](https://pypi.org/project/splints)

 # Defining Rules
 Add lint rules to a file named `splints.yaml` at the root of your repo.
-The location can be overridden by setting the environment variable `SPLINTS_FILE`
+The location can be overridden by setting the environment variable `SPLINTS_RULES`

 ### Required properties